Philp Yenyo has been waiting for 20 years to take his kids to a baseball game.

 On July 23, the Cleveland baseball team announced they would become the Cleveland Guardians at the end of the 2021 baseball season.

-"I’ve been waiting for the day to be able to take my family to a game," Yenyo, the father of a 9-year-old daughter and 11-year-old son, told TODAY Parents, adding that disrespectful "war whooping," face paint, and feathers at the stadium has kept them away.
+"I’ve been waiting for the day to be able to take my family to a game," Yenyo, the father of a 9-year-old daughter and 11-year-old son, told TODAY Parents, adding that disrespectful "war whooping," face paint and feathers at the stadium have kept them away.

 Born and raised in Cleveland, Yenyo has been advocating for the team's name change since 1991.